SecureLink Installer CLI

 upgrade — Update an Existing Device

 Regenerates configuration files without re-provisioning.
-Identity, certificates, and SSH tunnels are preserved.
+Identity, certificates, and SSH access are preserved.

 | Flag | Required | Description |